AmazinAxel/site/README.md

-# AmazinAxel.com Website
+# 🌐 AmazinAxel.com Site

-💻 This is my portfolio website built with Sveltekit and Bun, hosted on Cloudflare Pages.
+My portfolio website - built with Sveltekit and Bun, hosted on Cloudflare Pages.

-## 🥱 Boring stuff
+Features my help pages (automagically parses markdown and features admonitons), Minecraft development tools, and more.

+## Localhost development

+Bun is preferred over node/npm for development and deployment.

 Use `bun i` to install, then use `bun run dev` to develop quickly and `bun run deploy` to deploy to Pages.
-Use `bun run build` and `bun run preview` to preview site builds.
+Use `bun run build && bun run preview` to build & preview.